-Christina Aguilera's "Genie In A Bottle" Almost Had A Different Name & More Secrets From Her Debut Album
+"Genie In A Bottle" Almost Had A Different Name & More Secrets From Christina's Debut Album

 In December 1998, a little-known former Mouseketeer named Christina Aguilera took a quick break from recording her self-titled debut album in New York City to blow out the candles on a birthday cake.
 “She turned 18 at our studio,” says Evan Rogers, who co-wrote and produced two of the album’s tracks with business partner, Carl Sturken.
 It must’ve been some birthday wish: That album, Christina Aguilera, came out 20 years ago, sold more than 8 million copies in the U.S., and set the singer on the path to superstardom.